You’re In! Accepted Students Graduating From High School

 This page will walk you through some great opportunities only available to accepted students, and we’ll make sure you know about deadlines in advance.

 - Accept Your Offer of Admission

-To confirm and reserve your place in the class of 2019 you must submit a nonrefundable $100 enrollment deposit directly to the Office of Admission.
+To officially reserve your place at Marian University, submit a $100 enrollment deposit directly to the Office of Admission.
 This deposit will be applied to your first semester fees.
-Deposits may be paid online at https://marian.afford.com.
+Enrollment deposits are refundable with a written request submitted prior to May 1.
+Deposits may be paid online at https://marian.afford.com/PPT/MakeAPayment.